mlc-ai/blog/_posts/2023-08-08-CUDA-level-Performance-LLM-Inference-on-AMD-GPU.md

 With the arrival of generative AI, we are facing a hardware availability issue.
 The ability to bring a broad spectrum of hardware devices and make them performant is more important than ever.
-In this post, we show that with the right software support, AMD GPU can get to CUDA-level performance on large-language model inference for the latency sensitive use-cases.
+In this post, we show that with the right software support, AMD GPU can get to CUDA-level performance on large-language model inference for the latency sensitive use cases.

-Although our study focuses on consumer grade GPUs, our past experience is that as we optimizes for 4090, we also observe correlated performance improvements on A10g and A100.
+Although our study focuses on consumer-grade GPUs, our experience is that as we optimize for 4090, we also observe correlated performance improvements on A10g and A100.
 So we are confident that the study generalizes to server-grade GPUs and will update our study once we have access to those devices.
-With the set of evidences so far, we believe that with the right price and availability, AMD GPUs can start be effective for LLM inference.
+With the set of evidence so far, we believe that with the right price and availability, AMD GPUs can start to be effective for LLM inference.

-This post is part of ongoing effort on bringing high-performance universal deployment via MLC.
+This post is part of an ongoing effort on bringing high-performance universal deployment via MLC.
 We are also actively working on several areas that can generalize our study.
-- Enable batching and multiGPU support.
+- Enable batching and multi-GPU support.
 - Bringing connections to the PyTorch ecosystem.
 - Enabling more quantization and model architectures.
 - Enabling more automatic hardware backend optimizations.

-You are more than welcomed to checkout to learn more
+You are more than welcome to check out to learn more

 ## Acknowledgement